scoulomb/myPublicCloud/General/4-data-storage-overview.md

 So disks does not appear as a page blob.

 We actually created a manage disk (cf AZ900 book).
-See https://aidanfinn.com/?p=20441 where we create an umanaged disk from a blob.
+See https://aidanfinn.com/?p=20441 where we create an umanaged disk from a blob in a storage account.

 <!-- both mamnaged and umanaged available in classic/non classic version of disk-->